roloje777/mg-bits-and-bytes-blog/_posts/2022-09-24-rock-n-roll.md

 </div>

 Rock music is a broad genre of popular music that originated as "rock and roll" in the United States in the late 1940s and early 1950s, developing into a range of different styles in the mid-1960s and later, particularly in the United States and United Kingdom.
 It has its roots in 1940s and 1950s rock and roll, a style that drew directly from the blues and rhythm and blues genres of African-American music and from country music.
 Rock also drew strongly from a number of other genres such as electric blues and folk, and incorporated influences from jazz, classical, and other musical styles.
-For instrumentation, rock has centered on the electric guitar, usually as part of a rock group with electric bass guitar, drums, and one or more singers.
+For instrumentation, rock has centred on the electric guitar, usually as part of a rock group with electric bass guitar, drums, and one or more singers.
 Usually, rock is song-based music with a 4
 4 time signature using a verse–chorus form, but the genre has become extremely diverse.
 Like pop music, lyrics often stress romantic love but also address a wide variety of other themes that are frequently social or political.

 ### Subgenres